How Does Imagination And Color Shape My World? How Does Our Community And Garden Grow?

 Design Thinking and Woodshop: In the Nursery woodshop classroom, the students are slowly and methodically introduced to the woodshop tools.
 Each of the teacher designed projects introduce a new tool or skill into the students’ hands.
 Nursery students begin working with rasps and sandpaper, then hammers and nails, and eventually, light cutting with a coping saw.

 The Sports program for Nursery 4s is designed to develop the students’ locomotor and visual motor skills and spatial awareness as they move about in the gym and on the field.
 Their exploration of different equipment and manipulatives help the students continue to develop their core strength, balance, muscle tone, and dexterity.
 Students engage in activities that enhance their social as well as their physical well-being.
 They are encouraged to participate, explore, and have fun in a safe environment.

 Social and Emotional

 Daily interaction among the Nursery students provides ongoing awareness and conversations centered on a wide range of social and emotional topics.
 Exploration of these routine experiences through small and large group discussions and related literature further enhances students’ recognition and appreciation for individuality and diversity.
 The topic of each child’s uniqueness and differing style and approach to life is explored and celebrated throughout the school year.
 These casual yet focused explorations into thoughts, feelings, and opinions help the students develop a deeper appreciation and understanding of their roles as an individual, student, classmate and friend in our classroom setting and as a growing member of society.
-The importance of developing positive social skills is at the core of our Nursery year.
+The importance of nurturing a powerful sense of self and positive social skills is at the core of our Nursery year.